 Georgetown McDonough Alumni Networks

-Alumni Networking Tools
+Alumni Networking Groups

 Alumni Social Networks

-Alumni of Georgetown’s McDonough School of Business are encouraged to follow the Office of Alumni Relations on the following platforms:
+Graduates of Georgetown’s McDonough School of Business are encouraged to follow the Office of Alumni Relations on the following platforms:

 Georgetown University and the McDonough School of Business frequently host networking events in cities around the nation and across the world.
 These events offer opportunities for alumni to meet fellow Georgetown University alumni, build social capital and networks within their industry, explore internship opportunities and broaden their career search with the help of fellow Hoyas.